TryHackMe: Hashing - Crypto 101 – Complete Walkthrough

 Answer: Nay

-• $2$, $2a$, $2b$, $2x$, $2y$: Bcrypt (Popular for web applications)
+• $2$, $2a$, $2b$, $2x$, $2y$: bcrypt (popular for web applications).

-• $6$: sha512crypt (Default for most Linux/Unix systems)
+• $6$: sha512crypt (default on most Linux systems).

 Questions